 We’re the most well-known and trusted plumbers in Virginia and Maryland and have been serving the community since 1982.
 Whether you are in need of a small repair or would like to replace your existing toilet in MD or VA, our experienced plumbers are up to the task.
 We understand the ins and outs of toilet mechanics and can tackle any problem.
-Some toilet repairs are simple such as unplugging a localized clog, while others are more complex.
+Some toilet repairs are simple such as replacing leaky seals to unplugging a localized clog, while others are more complex.
 A professional technician from My Plumber will have the knowledge, skills and tools to help get your toilet back in working order in no time – no matter what the problem is!

 Toilet Installation vs. Toilet Repair

 Toilet installation may be a better option than toilet repair.
 Our plumbing professionals can repair almost any toilet, but just like anything else, there comes a time when it makes sense to replace a toilet rather than repair (performance and water savings).
 You don’t have to wait in till you remodel your bathroom to enjoy the benefits of a new toilet.
 We will install all of the major brands and can help you pick out a new toilet.
 If the remodeling project is more extensive, we can also work with your contractor to install all the necessary plumbing to move the location of your toilet or install a complete new bathroom.

 Thinking of installing a low-flow toilet for your Virginia or Maryland home?
 We service the entire metro area from Alexandria, Arlington, Bethesda, Springfield, Silver Spring to Herndon and everywhere in between.
 We can help you select and install an energy-efficient model.
 For more information regarding the installation or repair of toilets in Maryland and Virginia, just contact My Plumber!